Accounts & Account Management

 Accounts are the foundation of your financial data in FinyxFin.
-This guide covers checking, savings, cash, and credit card accounts.
-Investment accounts are handled separately in the Investments guide.
+This guide covers checking, savings, cash, credit card, and brokerage accounts.
+Brokerage accounts are created and managed from the Investments module â they appear here automatically once created.

 Checking